mel-ugaddan/graphql_typescript_with_caching/README.md

 - As we see, `user` resolver is wrapped with `ComposeResolver`, allowing us to separate logic concerns such as error handling and can further logic such as resolver-level authentication as improvements.
 The first argument represents the actual resolver implementation (data fetching, caching, etc.), while the second argument is an array of middleware-like functions (e.g., `ExceptionHandler`) that are executed around the resolver.
 - Next we have our `ResolverUtils` : `ResolverUtils.getRequestedFields(info)` inspects the GraphQL query to determine which fields were requested by the client mitigating N + 1 problem when querying `posts` for our users, reducing I/O latency from our backend service to database server as we request more data.
 For  `ResolverUtils.formatResponse(...)`, this is our helper function to format our graphql response.
 - For the dataloaders, we `userLoader` and `postLoader` that contains the `prisma` client and `cache` storing and invalidation logics for our `prisma models` / data.
-- Lastly we have `USER_RESOLVER_MESSAGES`, which is constants where we defined the messages for our graphql response.
+- Lastly we have `USER_RESOLVER_MESSAGES`, which is of one of the constants where we defined the messages for our graphql response.

 #### Code 2 ([source](https://github.com/mel-ugaddan/graphql_typescript_with_caching/blob/main/src/lib/cachemap/lru.ts#L3-L37)) :
 ```javascript